angelahe/katajs/todos/README.md

 result - not have to create multiple then functions to handle successful results after use async keyword - can get any future results with await keyword can then use promises without having to use then() or catch() functions

+### use hooks to improve test cases
+config environment before and after a test add within a describe() function block before - once before the first test begins beforeEach - run before every test case after - once after the last test case is complete afterEach - run after every test case

+add beforeEach to the test block switch reference to this cleanup after every test with afterEach